ksehic/LassoBench/README.md

 LassoBench comes with two classes SyntheticBenchmark and RealBenchmark.
 While RealBenchmark is based on real-world applications found in medicine and finance, SyntheticBenchmark covers synthetic well-defined conditions.

+The results are compared with the baselines LassoCV, AdaptiveLassoCV (to be implemented soon) and Sparse-HO.

 Please refer to the reference for more details.

     .
     ├── ...
-    ├── example                    # Examples how to use LassoBench for HDBO algorithms │   ├── alebo_example.py       # ALEBO applied on synt bench │   ├── example.py             # Simple cases with synt, real and multifidelity benchs
-    │   ├── hesbo_example.py        # HesBO applied on synt bench
+    ├── example                    # Examples how to use LassoBench for HDBO algorithms │   ├── alebo_example.py       # ALEBO applied on synt bench │   ├── example.py             # Simple cases how to run with synt, real and multifidelity benchs │   ├── hesbo_example.py        # HesBO applied on synt bench
     │   ├── hesbo_lib.pu            # HesBO library
     │